Please note: This post contains affiliate links.

 3. Buy Flea Medication

-The vet recommended Cheristin’s flea medication.
+Our vet recommended Cheristin’s flea medication.
 My cats haven’t gotten fleas yet so I think they’re effective.
-The only thing is they don’t love the smell.
+The only thing is the cats don’t love about this medicine is the smell.
 So don’t buy too much to start in case you have to switch brands later.
-Or ask your vet what to do since each cat is different.

 5. Take Your Cat for a Spin (Beforehand)